biblibre/omeka-plugin-CsvImportPlus/README.md

 import job is still working in background, order of files can be broken.
 In that case, simply reorder them.
-A batch edit form can be do it automatically (select items in items/browse and click the main button "Edit", then check the box for Csv Import / Order files by filename).
+A batch edit form can be do it automatically (select items in items/browse and click the main button "Edit", then check the box for CSV Import+ / Order files by filename).

 Warning